mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

     >>> slow = flow(series)

-The slow feautre should match the driving force up to a scaling factor, a constant offset and the sign.
+The slow feature should match the driving force up to a scaling factor, a constant offset and the sign.
 To allow a comparison we rescale the driving force to have zero mean and unit variance: